amd/ZenDNN/benchdnn/README.md

 (Copyright (c) 2025-2026 Advanced Micro Devices, Inc. All rights reserved.)

 # Overview
-`benchdnn` is a high-performance benchmarking utility purpose-built to rigorously assess the `efficiency` of Matmul, Reorder, Embedding Bag, and Normalization operators within the `ZenDNN (Zen Deep Neural Network)` library.
+`benchdnn` is a high-performance benchmarking utility purpose-built to rigorously assess the `efficiency` of Matmul, Reorder, Embedding Bag, Normalization, Group MatMul, and Scaled Dot-Product Attention (SDPA) operators within the `ZenDNN (Zen Deep Neural Network)` library.
 It plays a pivotal role in the ZenDNN ecosystem by enabling detailed performance analysis of deep learning primitives.

 # Purpose and Audience
 This tool is indispensable for a wide range of users, including `developers`, `researchers`, and `performance engineers`.
 Whether you're optimizing kernel implementations, experimenting with new data types, or evaluating the impact of various optimization strategies, `benchdnn` provides the precision and flexibility needed to make informed decisions.